sachin19183/sachin19183.github.io/index.md

 ---

 Hey Fellow Reader!!
-  I have been a telecom professional for the last 20 years and have learned a lot on the job.
+  I have been a telecom professional for the last 20 years and have learned a lot.
 As a millennial, I have seen perhaps too many technological changes to fully master.
 I wanted to help fellow learning enthusiasts by providing an open-source platform of hands-on technical notes and insights.

 ---